subsetpark/subsetpark/posts/current.md

 goes with what sound.
-Sweet is particularly hot on the correspondence between where *in the mouth* a sound is articulated and where it's placed, vertically, on the page (the man was a phonetician), which I think is less than helpful; however, especially in the upper-left of the matrix, it hangs together ok.
+Sweet is particularly hot on the correspondence between where *in the mouth* a sound is articulated and where it's placed, vertically, on the page (the man was a phonetician), which I think is less helpful; however, especially in the upper-left of the matrix, it hangs together ok.

 The basic strokes stand for *unvoiced* sounds, and the curve-strokes